Skip to Content

 Compassion, persistence, and a firm but soft touch are the best tools for teaching obedience.
 Dingoes can be maintained as pets if withdrawn from the pack before they reach the age of six weeks.

-Also Read: Why Do Cats Lick Blankets?
-(Find Out Now!)
+Also Read: Why Do Dogs Drink Their Own Pee?
+(Find Out Why!)

 They can be tamed at this age, but they should not be taken out of the wild after ten weeks.
 The Dingo may be an adorable and distinctive pet if adequately taught and cared for.